esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 mpirun vs. MPI.Spawn
 ~~~~~~~~~~~~~~~~~~~~

-There are a couple of recommended practices for using ESMPy in a parallel
+There are a few different options for using ESMPy in a parallel
 environment.
 Using mpirun to specify the desired number of computing cores
 is probably the easiest way to start a parallel ESMPy job.
 Another option is to
 call the MPI.Spawn() function from the mpi4py Python package from within a